Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{Data Quality Caveats}

-While a detailed description of the data reduction and performance will be left for later papers (Robertson et al., in prep.; Tacchella et al., in prep.), we here describe some issues that we have already seen and that might be of interest to other users.
+A detailed description of the data reduction and performance is presented elsewhere \citep{rieke23r,deugenio2025}.
+Here we describe some issues that we have already seen and that might be of interest to other users.

 Our observing was split into many separate visits rather than long campaigns, and we encountered substantial persistence at the start of some visits, left over from the immediately preceding program.
-These signals last for several hours and will require detailed modeling.
+These signals last for several hours and will require detailed modeling and/or masking.
 The effect is more severe on the SW chips A3, B3, and B4; the other SW and both LW chips are much milder.

 Most dramatically, in the Deep program, observations 7 and 10, were observed immediately after observations of the bright Trapezium nebula, leaving substantial diffuse emission over portions of SW chips A3, B3, and A4.
 This is most severe in the F090W filter (the first used), but there are faint traces in the next filter (F115W), 3.5 hours later.